Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Platform: Bring back the 1994 assault weapon’s ban.
 Pro-choice.
 Support and invest in clean technology for the environment.
 For more information go to Cohen’s campaign page.

-Platform: Support medicare for all and require mental health to be covered and treated just like physical health.
+Platform: Support Medicare for all and require mental health to be covered and treated just like physical health.
 Expand rental assistance and tenant protections.
 Raise wages and the PRO Act.
 For more information go to Fine’s website.

 Occupation: Public Health Professional.